electrichive/waggledance/index.md

 ### On completion
 Congrats, you should now have an idea if you can handle learning to be a software developer and want to dig deeper.

-# Step 3: Decide if you want to pursue a tech career (1 - 7 days)
+# Level 1 - Step 3: Decide if you want to pursue a tech career (1 - 7 days)
-Somewhere along the road of you working on the intro course, you should have figured out if you want to seriously pursue programming as a skill and tech as a career.
+Now that you've finished the intro course, it's time to sit down and figure out if you want to seriously pursue programming as a skill and tech as a career.
+Spend time researching and considering carefully.

 If you do, keep using this guide.
 If not, bail and figure out what else you want to do with your life.

-# Step 4: Choose a primary method for developing employable skills (7 days - 14 days)
+# Level 2 - Step 4: Choose a primary method for developing employable skills (7 days - 14 days)
 So you’re going for it, and committing yourself to learning programming and building a career in tech.
-This is a serious commitment of time, energy and money.
-Spend time researching and considering carefully.
+This is a serious commitment of time, energy and money, and you should put effort into figuring out a primary way to develop employable skills.
 Set up some coffee interviews to find out more about the industry and how to develop your skills.
 Read on r/cscareerquestions and r/learnprogramming.

 The options to consider are: